radio-astro-tools/spectral-cube/docs/dask.rst

 -------------------------------------------

-CASA datasets are typically stored on disk with very small chunks - if we mapped these directly to dask array chunks, this would be very inefficient as the dask tree would then contain in some cases tens of thousands of chunks.
+CASA datasets are typically stored on disk with very small chunks - if we mapped these directly to dask array chunks, this would be very inefficient as the [dask task graph](https://docs.dask.org/en/latest/graphs.html) would then contain in some cases tens of thousands of chunks.
 To avoid this, the CASA loader for :class:`~spectral_cube.DaskSpectralCube` makes use of the `casa-formats-io <https://casa-formats-io.readthedocs.io>`_ package to re-chunk the data on-the-fly.
 The final chunk size is chosen by casa-formats-io by default, but it is also possible